-Form of the garden is a “circuit style garden” which was loved by many of the powerful territorial lords in pre-modern Japan.
-A Chinese style arch bridge is placed across a large pond in the center of the garden.
-A Chinese style of hexagonal building called “Rokkakudo” is located on a small island in the middle of the pond, and visitors can enjoy the views while strolling around the pond.
-“Udun,” the Ryukyuan traditional style of the state guest house with a red tile roof, is also located near the pond.
-You can see the unique Ryukyuan style of garden culture which features both Japanese and Chinese styles in the rich nature.
+The garden is a circuit-style garden, a shape much loved many of the powerful territorial lords in pre-modern Japan.
+A Chinese-style arch bridge is situated across a large pond in the center of the garden, and a Chinese-style hexagonal building, called Rokkakudo, is located on a small island in the middle of the pond.
+Taking a stroll around the pond, to see the various views is very popular here.
+An Udun, the Ryukyuan traditional style of the state guest house with a red tile roof, is also located near the pond.
+You can see the unique Ryukyuan style of garden culture which features both Japanese and Chinese styles set amongst rich nature.

-The road from the main gate to welcome guests is a stone-paved road which was made of Ryukyu limestones.
-While strolling in the woods and keep going the road, a view appears, and finally the palace and a pond show up in front of you.
-Plants for all four seasons of Japan were planted around the pond, and these were blooming throughout the year.
+The road from the main gate used to welcome guests is a stone-paved road made of Ryukyu limestone.
+While strolling in the woods keep to the road and take in the pleasant scenery, before long you will reach the palace and the pond.
+Plants found in all of Japan’s four seasons were planted around the pond, and these are blooming throughout the year.
 Japanese apricot in spring, Japanese wisteria in summer, and balloon flowers in fall.
-This was a place to enjoy watching the seasonal changes even on a tropical island like Okinawa.
-Presently, there are some familiar plants in Japan including cherry blossom, Japanese apricot, willow and others.
+This was a place to enjoy watching the seasonal changes, even on a tropical island like Okinawa.
+Presently, there are a number of distinctly Japanese plants to be seen, including cherry blossom, Japanese apricot, willow and more.
 Also, unique plants of Okinawa can be seen at the garden.
 These plants include Ryukyu Island pine, sago palm and cornbeefwood.
-The combination of Japanese and Okinawan plants are the essential part of Shikinaen Royal Garden’s scenery.
+The combination of Japanese and Okinawan plants are the quintessential part of Shikinaen Royal Garden’s scenery.

-There is “Ikutokusen,” a spring filled with water still, at Shikinaen Royal Garden.
-It was designated as a national monument as the birthplace of red alga, Thorea gaudichaudii which inhabits only in clear fresh water.
-There are monuments of Chinese envoys that praised this spring.
+There is “Ikutokusen,” a spring filled with still water , at Shikinaen Royal Garden.
+It was designated as a national monument, recognized as the birthplace of red alga (Thorea gaudichaudii), which grows only in clear fresh water.
+There are also monuments from Chinese envoys praisingspring to be found here.

-“Kankodai” is located at the prime vantage point at shikinaen Royal Garden.
-It was an observatory to show the view to Chinese envoys.
-By taking advantage of non-oceanview landscape and showing only the view of land which rural scenery stretches out, this trick made the envoys believe that the kingdom looked like a big country.
-In addition, there were cultivated fields nearby Kankodai.
-Probably the royal families wanted to imply that this is the country which has a good harvest.
-Fruits including banana, Japanese plum and lychee are cultivated there still today.
+“Kankodai” is located at the prime vantage point at Shikinaen Royal Garden, and was used as an observatory to show the view to Chinese envoys.
+By taking advantage of a non-oceanview landscape, presenting only the perspective of land gives the impression of a rural scenery stretching out before your eyes.
+This visual trick was employed to make the envoys believe that the kingdom appear as a sizeable country.
+Adding to this impression where the cultivated fields in nearby Kankodai.
+The royal families most probably wanted to imply that theirs was a country which has bountiful harvests.
+Fruits, including bananas, Japanese plum and lychee are still cultivated there to this day.

 A session about Shikinaen Royal Garden and world heritage